 Fans, Friends, Alumni & Boosters

 Due to the complexity of the NCAA rules, this guide should not be used exclusively.
-When you are faced with a situation and unsure how to respond we strongly urge you to contact the Cal State Northridge Compliance Office at (818) 677-2693.
-Your continued interest and support of the Cal State Northridge Matadors is most appreciated.
+When you are faced with a situation and unsure how to respond we strongly urge you to contact the CSUN Compliance Office at (818) 677-2693.
+Your continued interest and support of the CSUN Matadors is most appreciated.